Dental Hygiene Tips for Children

 When should children be seen by a dentist?

 When your child’s first tooth appears, it’s a good idea to see a dentist who is experienced with children.
-A pediatric dentist specializes in the care of children’s teeth, but many general dentists are also fully capable of meeting your child’s general dental needs.
+A family dentist specializes in the care of children’s teeth, but many general dentists are also fully capable of meeting your child’s general dental needs.
 From that first visit on, it’s important that your child then have regular dental checkups at least every six months, and if recommended by their dentist, even more frequently.

 Some other reasons to bring your child to the dentist: